 Experience is highly recommended/preferred, but not required

-We do consider foreign citizens, US permanent residents, and Canadian citizens as long as the Doctor of Pharmacy pre-requisite coursework has been completed at a United States accredited institution.
+We consider foreign citizens, US permanent residents, and Canadian citizens as long as the Doctor of Pharmacy pre-requisite coursework has been completed at a United States accredited institution.

 Applicants must have 3 letters of recommendation sent through PharmCAS by the deadline.
 We recommend one from a pharmacist, one from a science professor, and the third can be of your choice.
 However, we will not accept letters from family members or friends.